Election volunteers in Kyrgyzstan. Photo credit: Flickr/U.S. Department of State (public domain)

 Re-Run of Parliamentary Elections and Snap Presidential Election in Kyrgyzstan

 Following the chaos of the last elections, Kyrgyzstan voters will have several opportunities to head to the ballot box in the coming months.
-Japarov has suggested a constitutional referendum in order to allow him to run for president – Kyrgyzstan currently has rules that bar acting presidents from running for a full term.
-In that vein, the election commission has scheduled a snap presidential election for January 10, 2020.
+Japarov won the snap presidential election on January 10.

 In addition, officials have proposed re-running the parliamentary elections on December 20, 2020.
 However, parliament subsequently voted to delay the elections until after the constitutional referendum.
 Meanwhile, officials are considering changing the election rules so that more parties will have the chance to be represented in parliament.